How to Get Your House Appraised in 7 Steps

 You are satisfied with the appraisal

 In this situation, you’re pleased with the dollar value the appraiser came up with for your home.
 This doesn’t always mean that the number meets or exceeds your expectations — in some instances, the client wants the dollar figure to be low, says Grichine.
-For example, if the assessment was done primarily to determine taxes on the property, the client will want a lower figure, he says.
+For example, if the assessment was done primarily to determine taxes on the property, the client would want a lower figure, he says.

 If you are selling your home, reach out to your real estate agent and talk through the next steps.
 They will want to kick off the house’s pre-listing plan and do the groundwork for selling the house.